What is Cyber Essentials?

 Even if you're not targeting government contracts, Cyber Essentials has real value.
 The process of preparing for it forces you to actually look at your security posture — many businesses discover during preparation that they have gaps they didn't know about.
 Unpatched devices, shared admin accounts, no MFA on email — these are common findings.

 There's also the insurance angle.
-Organisations that achieve Cyber Essentials certification (and have a turnover under £20m) qualify for free cyber liability insurance from IASME.
+Organisations that achieve Cyber Essentials certification (and have a turnover under £20m) may also qualify for bundled cyber insurance through the certification scheme, depending on eligibility.
 That alone can offset the certification cost.

 What does preparation actually involve?